 Expert Tips

-Full fat coconut milk from a can will make this hot cocoa recipe much richer and indulgent.
+Full-fat coconut milk from a can will make this hot cocoa recipe much richer and indulgent.
+You want just the thick, white cream so drain any excess water.

 It will thicken up while cooking in the slow cooker and slightly separate.
 Just whisk it and it'll be smooth again.